 The Gilbert & Sullivan Opera Company and the Department of Music join together each spring to showcase the legendary musicality and wit of William S. Gilbert and Sir Arthur Sullivan.
 Presenting fully-staged productions in Hyde Park since 1960, the Gilbert & Sullivan Opera Company is devoted to the promotion and performance of the musical arts through the presentation of Gilbert and Sullivan’s delightful operatic oeuvre.
 Featuring the Department’s own Chamber Orchestra as the pit orchestra, recent productions have included Princess Ida, Iolanthe, and Patience.

-The 2022 production of The Pirates of Penzance takes place March 4, 5, and 6 in Mandel Hall.
+The 2023 production of HMS Pinafore takes place March 3, 4, and 5 in Mandel Hall.
+Learn more.

 Public Performances and Master Classes

 Experience more than 100 concerts and musical events each season, including a variety of programs featuring our instrumental ensembles and orchestras, choirs and vocalists, and early music, world music, and jazz groups.
 All of our performances and events are free, and tickets are not required.
 Reserved seating may be requested for groups of 10 or more.

 Guest Artists and Ensemble-in-Residence

 The University’s Don Michael Randel Ensemble Residency provides a home for world-class musicians to engage with the campus and surrounding communities.
 Additional guest artists, including winners of the Concert Artists Guild International Competition, frequently come to campus to perform with University ensembles and provide workshops and coaching to student musicians.
 In addition to public performances, these artists present a range of supplemental programs, including dance workshops and meet-the-artist events.